Gabaldonlab/redundans/README.md

 For more information have a look at the [documentation](/docs), [poster](/docs/poster.pdf), [publication](http://nar.oxfordjournals.org/content/44/12/e113), [test dataset](/test) or [manual](http://bit.ly/redundans_manual).

 ## Prerequisites
-Redundans uses several programs (all except the interpreters are provided within this repository):
+Redundans uses several programs (all except the interpreters and its submodules are provided within this repository):

 | Resource | Type | Version |
 | :--- | :--- | :--- |